 Students completing the following core curriculum and the AS general studies requirements will be awarded an AS degree in Pre-Speech-Language Pathology and Audiology.
-This degree will prepare the student for admission to Speech-Language Pathology and Audiology at Loma Linda University and may also apply to other professional programs.
-A cumulative grade point average of 3.0 is required before entering B.S. professional training.
+This degree will help prepare the student for admission to Speech-Language Pathology and Audiology at Loma Linda University and may also apply to other professional programs.
+A cumulative grade point average of 3.0 is required before entering B.S. professional training, and a M.S. is required for entry into the profession.
+Consult specific requirements for the program that interests you.

-BIOL 121 Anatomy and Physiology or 4

-BIOL 141 General Biology
+BIOL 121 Anatomy and Physiology or BIOL 141 General Biology 4

-CHEM 105 Survey of Chemistry (5) Or 4 or 5
+CHEM 105 Survey of Chemistry (5) 4 or 5

 PHYS 201 Conceptual Physics (4)

 COMM 495 Communication and Languages Colloquium 0

 ENGL 121, 122 College Writing I, II 6

 ENGL 223 Research Writing 3

 HLTH 110 Wellness for Living (3)

 or 3 or 4

 HLTH 220 Human Nutrition (4)

-MATH 106 Introduction to Statistics† 4
+MATH 106 Introduction to Statistics [†] 4

 PEAC Any PEAC activity courses 2

 PSYC 130 General Psychology 4

 PSYC 215 Developmental Psychology 4

 REL Religion General Studies Courses (At least 4 must be RELB) 4-16

 SPCH 101 Fundamentals of Speech Communication 4

 SPPA 107 Voice and Articulation 4

 SPPA 210 Survey of Speech-Language Pathology and Audiology Electives Any other transferable courses needed to bring total up to 96 credits.
 (SPCH 310 Interpersonal and Nonverbal Communication, recommended.)
-3
+Humanities Electives 3

-Humanities Electives Select from at least 3 from the following content areas: history, fine arts, literature, modern language, drama, or philosophy.
+Select from at least 3 from the following content areas: history, fine arts, literature, modern language, drama, or philosophy.
+Social Science Elective Select from anthropology, economics, geography, political science, psychology, and sociology.
 12-20

-Social Science Elective Select from anthropology, economics, geography, political science, psychology, and sociology.
 4

+96